-Welcome to the world of business conflict.
+Welcome to the world of business and workplace conflict.

 What can you do about it?

 While large companies have their human resource and legal departments to help resolve work-related disputes and conflict, small companies lack the financial wherewithal to maintain these ongoing services.

 A private mediator, on the other hand, can provide similar—and even more efficient and effective—services to help business owners, employees, and others to work out their disagreements.
 Indeed, a mediator can also help participants address deeper, persistent issues that result in ongoing conflict while providing them with the skills to keep future conflict in check.

 If you are concerned about the impact conflict is having on your company’s efficiency, productivity, and reputation, contact me now to find out how Transforming Conflict LLC can help you.